 Optimizing YOLOv8 for Grocery Shelf Detection

-During preprocessing, apply sliding-window tiling to force the network to learn local texture and typography cues rather than relying on global scene context.
-Hard negative mining is non-negotiable: deliberately inject images containing adjacent SKUs with near-identical color palettes, partially occluded facings, and empty shelf gaps.
-This forces the classification head to discriminate on fine-grained packaging features instead of defaulting to high-confidence false positives.
+Then apply sliding-window tiling so the network learns local typography and packaging texture instead of global scene context, and mine hard negatives aggressively: inject crops of adjacent SKUs with near-identical palettes, partially occluded facings, and empty gaps.
+This forces the classification head to discriminate on fine packaging cues rather than defaulting to a confident wrong answer.

 # hard_negative_sampler.py